 Something to keep in mind, when we execute asynchronous operations through a ViewModel we should consider that the ViewModel itself is consumed by the UI and we may block the execution of other commands.
 We can still execute commands by calling the “Execute” method directly, the UI will always use the value returned by “CanExecute” to determine whether a button is enabled or disabled.
-We can do an extra check before actually executing the command by calling “CanExecute” in the “Execute” method and throw an exception if the result is false.
+We can do an extra check before actually executing the command by calling “CanExecute” in the “Execute” method and throwing an exception if the result is false.
 This is an extra check that may not always make sense, it depends on the application and how sure we really want to be when we execute a command.

 A subtle but important aspect when firing asynchronous operations for loading data, operations that do not get triggered when a user clicks a button, is to ensure they start on the UI thread.
-If you are starting them in the constructor you may end up in situations where the controls are created on a different thread, this means that the ViewModel will be created on that thread as well and after they are mounted to the visual tree all the life cycle events get fired from the UI thread.
+If you are starting them in the constructor you may end up in situations where the controls are created on a different thread, this means that the ViewModel will be created on that thread as well, and after they are mounted to the visual tree all the life cycle events get fired from the UI thread.
 If you are starting an asynchronous operation on a different thread than the UI one, then all update notifications for bound properties will be executed on a different thread which will lead to an invalid operation exception.
 You can only update UI controls from the UI thread.
-This is most easy to reproduce by having a ViewModel as an App level resource (defined in App.xaml), in the ViewModel constructor call an async void method that has a 3 second delay and then updates a property.
-In the main page, bind a control to that property.
-The reason it crashes is because at the moment when the App is initialized there is no UI thread.
+This is most easy to reproduce by having a ViewModel as an App level resource (defined in App.xaml), in the ViewModel constructor call an async void method that has a 3-second delay and then updates a property.
+On the main page, bind a control to that property.
+The reason it crashes is because at the moment when the App is initialized, there is no UI thread.
 The best way to tackle this is to use the life cycle events to call commands or methods that load data.
 This will ensure that the asynchronous operation started on the UI thread and can have its continuations executed on that thread.

 I started to learn React, I did the to-do list tutorial to get accustomed to its concepts.
 What better way to learn a library beyond a tutorial?
 I wrote my own app of course!
 An app that I have implemented a few times in a different language.
 I first did that in high school with C++ and DarkGDK (back when I was exploring game development, well, sort of), then I did it again in C++ but this time with SFML.
 I implemented the game of Tetris.
-I did the same in React, as expected the Model got a bit messy, one components’ state got a bit all over the place.
-The next step in learning React and about SPAs in general was Flux.
+I did the same in React, as expected the Model got a bit messy, and one components’ state got a bit all over the place.
+The next step in learning React and about SPAs, in general, was Flux.
 A front-end architecture model that I did not encounter before, one that would address a lot of the problems I had in the past and, without knowing, it introduced a few new ones that we didn’t have before.